What is the role of a Product Manager?

 Product Manager vs Product Owner: Clarifying the roles

-These roles are complementary, with both positions working together to ensure the product is developed successfully and delivered on time.
+These roles need to be complementary with both positions working together to ensure the product is developed successfully and delivered on time.

 Challenges faced by Product Managers